Canada van massacre driver charged with murder, most victims women - Journal du Cameroun

 Lead investigator Detective-Sergeant Graham Gibson said Minassian had posted a “cryptic message on Facebook minutes before he began driving the rented van” along a long stretch of Yonge Street, eventually jumping the curb onto the sidewalk.

-In the post, Minassian praised mass killer Elliot Rodger — a 22-year-old American who murdered six people and them himself in California in 2014, and who had professed frustration over his virginity and women rejecting him.
+In the post, Minassian praised mass killer Elliot Rodger — a 22-year-old American who murdered six people and then killed himself in California in 2014, and who had professed frustration over his virginity and women rejecting him.

 Minassian also referred to himself on social media as a private in the army.
 Canadian military spokeswoman Jessica Lamirande confirmed that he enlisted last August but asked to be discharged after only 16 days of basic training.